python/cpython/Doc/library/functools.rst

            nodes returned by :meth:`~TopologicalSorter.get_ready` and process them.
            Call :meth:`~TopologicalSorter.done` on each node as it finishes processing.

-   In case that just an inmediate sorting of the nodes in the graph is required and no parallelism is involved, the convenience method :meth:`TopologicalSorter.static_order` can be used directly.
+   In case just an immediate sorting of the nodes in the graph is required and no parallelism is involved, the convenience method :meth:`TopologicalSorter.static_order` can be used directly.
 For example, this method can be used to implement a simple version of the C3 linearization algorithm used by Python to calculate the Method